johnpeart/lgbt-mp/contact.md

 ## Questions?

-If you have questions about this project or website, please contact <data@whoare.lgbt>.
+If you have questions about this project or website, please contact <hello@lgbt.mp>.

 Please note that this is dataset is maintained on a voluntary basis; there may be a delay in responding to your enquiry.